MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/configuration-management.md

 User settings are the customizable settings of an app that affect the behavior of the app and don't require frequent re-adjustment.
 For example, an app might let the user specify where to retrieve data from, and how to display it on the screen.

 Xamarin.Forms includes a persistent dictionary that can be used to store settings data.
-This dictionary can be accessed using the [`Application.Current.Properties`](https://developer.xamarin.com/api/property/Xamarin.Forms.Application.Properties/) property, and any data that's placed into it is saved when the app goes into a sleep state, and is restored when the app resumes or starts up again.
-In addition, the [`Application`](https://developer.xamarin.com/api/type/Xamarin.Forms.Application/) class also has a [`SavePropertiesAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.Application.SavePropertiesAsync()/) method that allows an app to have its settings saved when required.
+This dictionary can be accessed using the [`Application.Current.Properties`](xref:Xamarin.Forms.Application.Properties) property, and any data that's placed into it is saved when the app goes into a sleep state, and is restored when the app resumes or starts up again.
+In addition, the [`Application`](xref:Xamarin.Forms.Application) class also has a [`SavePropertiesAsync`](xref:Xamarin.Forms.Application.SavePropertiesAsync) method that allows an app to have its settings saved when required.
 For more information about this dictionary, see [Properties Dictionary](~/xamarin-forms/app-fundamentals/application-class.md#Properties_Dictionary).

 A downside to storing data using the Xamarin.Forms persistent dictionary is that it's not easily data bound to.
 Therefore, the eShopOnContainers mobile app uses the Xam.Plugins.Settings library, available from [NuGet](https://www.nuget.org/packages/Xam.Plugins.Settings/).
 This library provides a consistent, type-safe, cross-platform approach for persisting and retrieving app and user settings, while using the native settings management provided by each platform.
 In addition, it's straightforward to use data binding to access settings data exposed by the library.